Atlanta Symphony Orchestra

-The Atlanta Symphony Orchestra (ASO) is an American orchestra based in Atlanta, Georgia, USA.
+The Atlanta Symphony Orchestra (ASO) is an American orchestra based in Atlanta, Georgia, United States.
 The ASO's main concert venue is Atlanta Symphony Hall in the Woodruff Arts Center.

 History

-Though earlier organizations bearing the same name date back as far as 1923, the Orchestra was officially founded in 1945 and played its first concert as the Atlanta Youth Symphony under the direction of Henry Sopkin, a Chicago music educator who remained its conductor until 1966.
+Though earlier organizations bearing the same name date back as far as 1923, thanks largely to the efforts of Josephine Fields Sanders, the orchestra was officially founded in 1945 and played its first concert as the Atlanta Youth Symphony under the direction of Henry Sopkin, a Chicago music educator who remained its conductor until 1966.
 The organization changed to its current name in 1947 and soon began attracting well known soloists such as Isaac Stern and Glenn Gould.
-In 1967, with the departure of Sopkin, Robert Shaw (founder of the Robert Shaw Chorale) became the Music Director, and a year later the orchestra became full-time.
+In 1967, with the departure of Sopkin, Robert Shaw (founder of the Robert Shaw Chorale) became the music director, and a year later the orchestra became full-time.
 In 1970, Shaw founded a choir, the Atlanta Symphony Orchestra Chorus.
-In 1988, Yoel Levi became Music Director and Principal Conductor.
-Under him, the Orchestra played at the opening and closing ceremonies of the Centennial 1996 Summer Olympics in Atlanta.
-Levi became Music Director Emeritus in 2000, and was succeeded as Music Director by Robert Spano.
+In 1988, Yoel Levi became music director and principal conductor.
+Under him, the orchestra played Summon the Heroes composed and conducted by John Williams at the opening and closing ceremonies of the Centennial 1996 Summer Olympics in Atlanta.
+Levi became music director emeritus in 2000, and was succeeded as music director by Robert Spano.
 Allison Vulgamore was hired as president of the orchestra in 1993, remaining in the role until 2009.
 The current executive director of the ASO is Jennifer Barlament, since January 2016.

-The orchestra toured Europe under Yoel Levi in 1991; and with its Chorus, under Robert Shaw, in 1988.
+The orchestra toured Europe under Yoel Levi in 1991; and with its chorus, under Robert Shaw, in 1988.
 In 2006 the orchestra and its chamber chorus, under Robert Spano, served as the resident ensemble for California's Ojai Festival.
 The full ASO Chorus has thrice visited Berlin, giving three performances on each occasion of Benjamin Britten's War Requiem (2003), Hector Berlioz's Grande Messe des Morts (2008), and Johannes Brahms's Ein Deutsches Requiem (2009) with the Berlin Philharmonic Orchestra under ASO Principal Guest Conductor Donald Runnicles.